kube-logging/kube-logging.github.io/docs/quickstarts/kafka-nginx.md

 <p align="center"><img src="../img/kafka_logo.png" width="340"></p>

+---
-# Transport Nginx Access Logs into Kafka with Logging operator
+title: Transport Nginx Access Logs into Kafka with Logging operator
+---

 This guide describes how to collect application and container logs in Kubernetes using the Logging operator, and how to send them to Kafka.